TiraLabra/loppukesa_2020/_en/faq/index.md

 ## Is using functions / methods from the `String` class allowed?

-The `lenght()` functions essentially has to be allowed.
+The `length()` functions essentially has to be allowed.

 Others that are allowed are at least `charAt()`, `toCharArray()`, `getBytes()`, `equals()`.

 Generally more complex functions are not allowed as these hide non-trivial functionality.
 Ask if unsure.

-Of course these are fine in the usere interface.
+Of course all string member functions are fine in the usere interface.

 ## Is using `System.arraycopy` allowed?